Have you ever thought about becoming a real estate broker and opening your own brokerage?

 So before you dive into the sea of brokerage paperwork, here are a few things you need to know.

 Editor’s note: A high-performing website is key to any agency’s success.
 Launch one today with our 30-day risk-free trial.
-Includes IDX Broker integration, plus tools to help you show up everywhere that matters.
+Websites + Marketing includes IDX Broker integration, plus tools to help you show up everywhere that matters.

 What it takes to become a real estate broker in Canada

 Starting a brokerage is a long-term investment that may not necessarily pay off unless you put a lot of work and money into it.
 But if you do it right, you get the freedom to do things the way you want along with unlimited income potential.